15 Fonts w3 version

 status-bar used in window status bars.

-That is why this property is "almost" a shorthand property: system fonts can only be specified with this property, not with font-family itself, so font allows authors to do more than the sum of its subproperties.
-However, the individual properties such as font-weight are still given values taken from the system font, which can be independently varied.
+These values may then be altered individually.
+This property is "almost" a shorthand property: system fonts can only be specified with this property, not with font-family itself, so font allows authors to do more than the sum of its subproperties.
+The individual properties such as font-weight are still given values taken from the system font, which can be independently varied.

 Example(s):